mitogen-hq/mitogen/docs/howitworks.rst

 problems exist:

-* Sleeping with no timeout set causes signals to be blocked, preventing the user from using CTRL+C to terminate the process.
+* Sleeping with no timeout set causes signals to be blocked, preventing the user from terminating the process using CTRL+C.

 * Sleeping with a timeout set internally makes use of polling, with an exponential backoff that eventually results in the thread sleeping